 - Staying up to date with shots and immunizations

 Every job has its stressful moments, but a positive work environment can have a huge impact on our overall well being.
-We can improve our occupational wellness by:
+The opposite can be said about a toxic work environment – it can have significant consequences on our emotional health and happiness.

 - Finding meaning in our work